liamrahav/TopicBERT-PyTorch/README.md

 - [X] Achieve near baselines with TopicBERT
     - We achieve 0.96 F1 score on Reuters8 with TopicBERT-512, outperforming the original paper marginally.
 See differences section for potental factors.
     - Done, 4/19/21, Liam
-- [ ] Move from Jupyter to Python modules
+- [X] Move from Jupyter to Python modules
     - All "modules" converted, 4/25/21, Liam.
-    - **TODO**: Create package for training scripts controllable from some `main.py` with command line arguments.
+    - `training` package and `main.py` complete, 4/26/21, Liam.
 - [ ] Measure performance on same hadware as original paper
-- [ ] Establih baselines on other datasets (IMDB, 20NS, Ohsumed)

 Once we're here, it means we are ready to begin working on novel extensions.